tibonihoo/yapsy/package/doc/Advices.rst

 Plugin class detection caveat
 -----------------------------

+There must be only one plugin defined per module.
+This means that you can't have two plugin description files pointing at the same module for instance.

 Because of the "categorization by inheritance" system, you **musn't directly import the subclass** of ``IPlugin`` in the main plugin file, instead import its containing module and make your plugin class